New Solar Panel Technology Trends for 2026: 10 Innovations Changing Solar Energy

 Technology Selection Considerations

-Tandem cells offer 15-25% efficiency improvement over standard panels, meaning equivalent power generation from fewer panels—particularly valuable when roof space limits system size.
-This higher efficiency makes them well-suited for properties where maximising output per square metre is the primary objective.
-Our guide to choosing the right solar panel helps evaluate these options for your situation.
+Tandem cells offer 15–25% efficiency improvement over standard panels, meaning equivalent power generation from fewer panels — particularly valuable when roof space limits system size.
+Our guide to choosing the right solar battery covers the related kit decisions in detail.

 #3 Bifacial Solar Panels Become Standard